-Although typically harmless, eye floaters and flashes can be somewhat of a nuisance when present.
-Most people experience the occasional specks, dots or flashes of light at some point in their life and understanding what they are and what causes them can ease your mind of worries of the possibility of a more serious condition.
+Although typically harmless, floaters and flashes can be somewhat of a nuisance.
+Most people experience the occasional specks, dots or flashes of light at some point in their lives, and understanding what they are and what causes them can give you peace of mind.

-With age, the vitreous (clear, jelly-like fluid that fills the eye) begins to dissolve.
-When this happens, the vitreous gel pulls away from the back of the eye and then floats in the liquified vitreous humor.
+As we age, the vitreous (clear, jelly-like fluid that fills the eye) begins to liquefy, form clumps that we see as floaters, and can eventually pull away from the back of the eye.

-The occasional floaters usually don’t require medical attention and should fade with time.
-Many people who experience floaters become used to them, finding them less annoying.
-In the rare case where the retina becomes torn or detached, eye surgery is needed to reattach the retina to prevent vision loss.
+Floaters usually don’t require medical attention and should fade with time.
+In the rare case where the retina becomes torn or detached, a retinal laser procedure or retinal surgery will be needed to prevent vision loss.

 If you experience flashes and floaters, schedule an appointment as soon as possible.